g-batalhao-a/PLOG/PROJ/README.md

 - `printMatrix(X, 0,NumRows,NumCols)` - prints the game board itself.

 The `printMatrix` predicate in turn, calls other predicates:
-- `letter(Index,Letter)` - translates a list index into a letter, for labeling each row, that is later printed.
+- `letter(Index,Letter)` - translates a list index into a letter, for labelling each row, that is later printed.
-- `printExtraLine(0,NumCols)` - prints a blank line with column separators, for a more appealing appearence.
+- `printExtraLine(0,NumCols)` - prints a blank line with column separators, for a more appealing appearance.
 - `printLine(Line)` - prints a row of cells.
 - `printMatrix(Tail, N1,NumRows,NumCols)` - recursive call to print the following rows.